SigmaSam/input-master/README.md

 # Inputs Component.
-This single page app was build with the idea of making a input component that could be recicled and managed from an API data (using a mock api in this version).
+This single page app was build with the idea of making a input component that could be recycled and managed from an API data (using a mock api in this version).

 ## Built With
 - HTML